-- 3.2.1 Each Application for Compliance Form will need to be accompanied by a Design and Access Statement, the requirements for which are set out in the Design Code.
+- 4.2.1 Each Application for Compliance Form (appendix A) will need to be accompanied by a Design and Access Statement the requirements for which are set out in the Design Code.

-- 3.2.2 Each Design and Access Statement should include:
+- 4.2.2 Each Design and Access Statement should include:

-- Site Location Plan

-- Existing Site Plan;

-- Proposed Site Plan;
+- A Site Location Plan;

-- Proposed Building Plan;
+- A Proposed Layout Plan;

-- Proposed Elevations;
+- Details of Proposed Elevations;

-- Landscape Plan and External Details;
+- Landscaping Plan and Details;

-- Proposed Materials; and
+- Materials Plan; and

-- Details of Access for pedestrian, cycle, vehicular and modes of transport.
+- Details of Access.